ePages-de/epages-docs/_posts/2017/2017-07-13-where-is-the-bug-in-my-microservices-haystack.md

 ## Single point of entry

-It is not uncommon to have one container act as an [API gateway][api-gateway] in front of all the other containers.
+It is not uncommon to have one container acting as an [API gateway][api-gateway] in front of all the other containers.
-With its powerful reverse proxy capabilites, [nginx][nginx] is a robust choice for fulfilling this role.
+With its powerful reverse proxy capabilities, [nginx][nginx] is a robust choice for fulfilling this role.
 Using a custom log format, it is also possible to directly log every HTTP access using our desired JSON structure:

 {% highlight nginx %}